well-typed/hs-bindgen-tutorial-nix/readme.md

 the required parts of the Clang toolchain.

 > [!NOTE]
-> At the time of writing (September 30, 2025),
+> At the time of writing (October 3, 2025),
 > - the default version of GHC is 9.8.4;
 > - the Clang toolchain includes version 19.1.7 of packages
 >   `llvmPackages.clang`, `llvmPackages.libclang`, and `llvmPackages.llvm`.

 > [!TIP]
-> - If you want to find out how `hs-bindgen` finds included headers, see the
+> - If you are interested in how `hs-bindgen` finds included headers, see the
 >   [`hs-bindgen` manual section on
 >   includes](https://github.com/well-typed/hs-bindgen/blob/main/manual/LowLevel/Includes.md).
 > - If you want to analyze how `hs-bindgen` finds the Clang toolchain, see